afonsobspinto/padelful-filters/README.md

-# 🎾 Padel Racket Filtering API 🎾
+# Padelful filters

-I wanted to buy a **padel racket** as a **birthday gift** for my father, but the [Padelful](https://www.padelful.com/en/rackets) website lacked the filtering options I needed.
+I wanted to buy a padel racket as a birthday gift for my father, but the [Padelful](https://www.padelful.com/en/rackets) website lacked the filtering options I needed.

 To solve this, I **scraped their data** and built an API that enables custom filtering.

-With this API, I can now effortlessly find the perfect padel racket for my Dad based on attributes like **power, control, rebound, maneuverability, sweet spot, and overall rating**.
-Happy birthday, Dad! 🎂
+With this API, I can now effortlessly find the perfect padel racket for my dad based on attributes like **power, control, rebound, maneuverability, sweet spot, and overall rating**.

+Happy birthday Dad!

 ---

-## 🔥 Getting Started
+## Getting Started

 ### 1️⃣ Clone the Repository
 ```sh